MainKernel/DevOps/virtualization/README.md

-To destriy vm and all vagrant configurations:
+## To destriy vm and all vagrant configurations:

-vagrant destroy --force
+* vagrant destroy --force

-rm -rf .vagrant
+* rm -rf .vagrant

-vagrant global-status --prune
+* vagrant global-status --prune

-To start virtual server
+## To start virtual server

-vagrant up
+* vagrant up

-To init vagrant
+## To init vagrant
-vagrant init "vagrant box"
+* vagrant init "vagrant box"

+where vagrantbox - box from vagrant cloud